 The Geek’s Guide to Unrequited Love by Sarvenaz Tash

 One of the highlights of YA contemporary literature in 2016 was Sarvenaz Tash’s debut novel, The Geek’s Guide to Unrequited Love.
 Uber-nerd Graham is in love with his best friend, Roxy.
 They grew up as neighbors in the Bronx, bonding over their favorite comic book and other geeky fandoms as well as their desire to write and draw comics together.
 Except Graham is hopelessly attracted to Roxy and it’s unclear if she feels the same.
 Over the course of New York’s Comic Con, Graham tries to confess to Roxy his feelings for her.
 With the nerdy backdrop of the convention, The Geek’s Guide to Unrequited Love demonstrates the power of friendship among nerds and geeks, and that’s something I love.
 Sometimes it’s hard to be a nerd, but having friends who’ve got your back is crucial.
 I also love all the nerdy references in here.
 Nerds will soak it up.
-This is a novel you’ll return to time and again, and one I recommend purchasing.
+This is one of those novels about nerds you’ll return to time and again, and one I recommend purchasing.

 Fangirl by Rainbow Rowell

 Ah, Fangirl.
 Have you read it yet?
 Cath is a freshman at the University of Nebraska.
 Her twin sister, Wren, is branching out and meeting new friends, experimenting with dating and partying while anxiety-ridden, shy Cath is sequestered in her room.
 A celebrity on the fan fiction scene, Cath is trying to wrap up her epic fan fiction drama, Carry On, based on the Simon Snow series, Rowell’s nod to Harry Potter.
 While Cath hides out in the dorm, she grudgingly befriends her roommate, Reagan, and her ex-boyfriend/friend, Levi.
 Her attraction to goofy, sincere Levi makes for some swoonworthy moments.
-This novel is also not just about fandom, but also about growing up in your first year of college while you struggle to meet new friends, an experience many shy nerds might recognize in themselves.
+This novel about nerds is also not just about fandom, but also about growing up in your first year of college while you struggle to meet new friends, an experience many shy nerds might recognize in themselves.
 A cult classic itself, Fangirl has inspired much fangirling (in fact, if you look hard enough, you will find my Fangirl fan fiction somewhere out there on the Internet…) and is perhaps the only book ever to inspire a full-length fan fiction out of its own mythology, Carry On.
 This is definitely a keeper.